 Thanks for your letter.
-Here are my thoughts: First of all, it sounds for the most part as though you have an lovely little girl for a niece.
-Whenever a child exhibits a behaviour over and over again it’s because in some way that behaviour is working for her and garners attention.
-It’s amazing how children use things that work for them to their advantage and explaining how and why they do this in multiple different ways forms a definitive part of what I do when I do an intervention.
+Here are my thoughts on how to handle a child that screams: First of all, it sounds, for the most part, as though you have a lovely little girl for a niece.
+Whenever a child exhibits a specific kind of behaviour over and over again, it’s because in some way that behaviour is working for her and garners attention.
+It’s amazing how children use things that work for them to their advantage, and explaining how and why they do this in multiple different ways forms a definitive part of what I do when I do an intervention.

-When the parents first start this she will come out, so the trick is to plan for that and stay close by.
-The only way they can stay close by but not give her negative attention (which is what she’s looking for) is by being busily occupied doing something else.
+When the parents first start this, she will come out, so the trick is to plan for that and stay close by.
+The only way they can stay close by but not give her negative attention (which is what she’s looking for) is by being busy doing something else.
 This is where the parents get to practice their acting skills again.
-The trick is to sort some laundry nearby or fold some towels, clean the baseboards, whatever.
-Close enough they can react to her without looking as though they are expecting her to disobey them.
+The trick is to sort some laundry nearby, fold some towels, clean the baseboards, whatever.
+Close enough, they can react to her without looking as though they are expecting her to disobey them.

 Hope this helps.

 Here are Annie the Nanny’s ten top tips for how to be a successful parent.

 Do you sometimes feel like calling Nanny 911?